Yemeni Plane Crash Kills 10

 Thick black smoke filled the sky as rescue teams and ambulances rushed to the scene, where dozens of onlookers had gathered.

-The Defense Ministry set up an investigative team to look into the incident.
+The Defence Ministry set up an investigative team to look into the incident.

 In October last year, a Yemeni military plane crash-landed at an air base in the south of the country killing nine passengers, including eight Syrian engineers.